-Are you looking to provide your guests with a variety of soft serve flavor options?
+Are you looking to provide your guests with a variety of flavor options?
 If so, consider selecting a machine with multiple hoppers.
 Many machines only include one hopper, which limits your offerings to just one flavor.
 Choosing a machine with multiple hoppers allows you to dispense multiple flavors from a single machine.
 Additionally, some machines include a flavor twist feature that combines two flavors by twisting them together as they are dispensed, opening up opportunities for unique and delicious flavor combinations.

 Machines with multiple hoppers also provide increased output capabilities and a larger production capacity since you’re able to store more ice cream mix and dispense more total product without refilling.
 Since the number of hoppers directly correlates with your overall production capacity, any large operation would benefit from opting for a machine with 2-3 hoppers, even if multiple flavors aren’t being offered.

-Many machines come equipped with a variety of additional features to improve the quality of your soft serve ice cream and make the production process even easier.
+Many machines come equipped with a variety of additional features to improve the quality of your hard and soft serve ice cream and make the production process even easier.
 Understanding the function of each feature will help you decide which ones are best to include in your ideal machine.

 Available as an option on some high-end models, a hopper agitator slowly stirs the product in the hopper to improve product consistency and prevent product separation.
 The product must still be mixed prior to pouring into the hopper, but the agitator eliminates the need to manually stir the product over the course of the day.

-These functions denote how the liquid soft serve mix is fed from the hopper into the freezing cylinder of your machine.
+These functions denote how the liquid mix is fed from the hopper into the freezing cylinder of your machine.
 As their names indicate, gravity fed machines simply rely on the natural pull of gravity to transfer mix to the cylinder, while pressure fed machines utilize a pump to resupply the cylinder with more mix.
 While gravity-fed machines are easier on the wallet and simpler to clean and maintain, pressure-fed machines allow you to add a higher, controlled percentage of air for a higher-quality product, and also help maintain constant pressure in the freezing cylinder for consistency.